WA8LMF Home Page | Main Ham Radio Page | Main Links Page | Updated 3 January 2010

 Note that APRS position reports received from the APRS Internet system (rather than off-the-air from a radio/TNC) don't appear by default.
 Pull down "Options, Traffic Filter" from the UI-Point menu bar.
 Clear the check box for "Don't Display Internet Traffic".

 MapPoint is a large, resource-sucking, rather slow program.
 When UI-Point was first released years ago, the author was concerned that the typical PC used by hams wasn't fast enough to keep up with the flood of data from the APRS Internet system, while running the sluggish MapPoint.
 As a result, he defaulted Internet display to off.
 (The over-the-air data rate is only 1200 baud and is no challenge for even slow PCs to keep up with.)
-Today, with fast PCs with hundreds of megabytes of RAM on broadband connections with port 14580 selective filtering of the Internet stream, UIview and UI-Point have no problem keeping up with the Internet data.
+Today, with fast PCs with gigabytes of RAM on broadband connections with port 14580 selective filtering (Details Here) of the Internet stream, UIview and UI-Point have no problem keeping up with the Internet data.